-Anchor Interval: dDedup outperforms the xDelta algorithm by reducing the computation overhead on source index insertion and lookups.
+dbDedup outperforms the xDelta algorithm by reducing the computation overhead on source index insertion and lookups.
 It introduces a tunable anchor interval that controls the sampling rate of the offset points in the source byte stream.

-Fig. 12b shows the compression ratio (left Y-axis) and throughput (right Y-axis) for various dDedup anchor interval values, as well as for xDelta, for the Wikipedia workload.
-With an anchor interval of 16 (default window size in xDelta), dDedup performs almost the same as xDelta.
-As anchor interval increases, dDedup's delta compressing speed improves, because it reduces the number of source offset index insertions and lookups.
-The compression ratio does not significantly decrease, because dDedup performs byte-level comparison bidirectionally from the matched points.
-With an anchor interval of 64, dDedup outperforms xDelta by 80% in terms of compression throughput, while incurring only 7% loss in compression ratio.
+Fig. 15 shows the compression ratio (left Y-axis) and throughput (right Y-axis) for various anchor interval values, as a comparison with xDelta, for the Wikipedia workload.
+With an anchor interval of 16 (the default window size in xDelta), dbDedup performs almost the same as xDelta. dbDedup's delta compressing speed improves as anchor interval increases, because it reduces the number of insertions and lookups in the source offset index .
+The compression ratio does not significantly decrease, because dbDedup performs byte-level comparison bidirectionally from the matched points.
+With an anchor interval of 64, dbDedup outperforms xDelta by 80% in terms of compression throughput, while incurring only 7% loss in compression ratio.
 Increasing the anchor interval to 128 further improves the throughput by 10% but results in 15% loss in compression ratio.
-We use 64 as the default value, providing a balance between compression ratio and throughput.
+We use 64 as the default value, providing a reasonable balance between compression ratio and throughput.